A Guide for Parents and Pupils

 • All vehicles will be sanitised before each journey.

-Pupils requiring the support of the School Nurse for all matters not associated with Covid-19 symptoms will go to the Health Centre in the usual way.
-Pupils displaying Covid-19 symptoms will be taken to a separate assessment area.
-Day parents will be contacted and asked to collect their children at the earliest opportunity and pupils will wait in the designated area for collection.
-The School Nurse may ask symptomatic pupils to wear a face mask whilst being assessed and waiting for collection.Additional rooms have been identified for boarders who are showing symptoms of Covid-19 or who have tested positive.
+Pupils displaying Covid-19 symptoms will be taken to the medical room.
+Day parents will be contacted and asked to collect their children at the earliest opportunity and pupils will wait in the medical roomfor collection and will be supervised by a member of staff.Additional rooms have been identified for boarders who are showing symptoms of Covid-19 or who have tested positive.